chrisatthestudy/Jangam/README.md

 If the ship is hit by an asteroid it will be damaged.
 If it is damaged too much it will be destroyed, and the game ends.

-The ship has a laser which fires directly up the screen and which can be used to destroy asteroids.

-The ship can also launch mining units.
+The ship can launch mining units.
 When these collide with an asteroid they attach themselves to it and stop it moving.
 They then 'mine' the asteroid, and the player's score increases.
 The mining lasts for a certain length of time (constantly adding to the score), then both the asteroid and the mining unit